moosthuizen42/NVP_Electronic_Controller/README.md

 This design can be configured in two different ways:

 - Monitor only: Visually reports airway pressure, with auditory pressure loss and over-pressure alarms.
-- Monitor and control: Digital input of target FiO<sub>2</sub> and airway pressure, actuator control
+- Monitor and control: Simple push-button input of target FiO<sub>2</sub> and airway pressure, actuator control

 ## Core Features